Find answers to frequently asked questions here. Still have questions? Contact us.

 How do I purchase a SIM Card?

 All devices we ship that require SIM cards to function will already have one in them.
 It is only if you are trying to put a different device on your account that you will need an Access Wireless SIM card.
 Check to confirm that the new device is compatible here.
-If your device is compatible, you can purchase a SIM card here or go to one of the Kroger family of stores.
+If your device is compatible, you can purchase a SIM card here.

 I would like to bring my own device to use with my Access Wireless service.
 Is it compatible?